|Nutritional Guidelines (per serving)|

 - 1/4 tsp. cayenne pepper (or to taste)

 - 4 flour tortillas (warmed)

 - Optional: 1/4 cup non-dairy sour cream substitute

 Gather the ingredients.

 In a large skillet or frying pan, saute bell pepper and onion in olive oil.

-Add the garlic salt, curry powder, chili powder, and cayenne pepper, and allow to cook, stirring frequently, until peppers and onion are soft, about 5 - 7 minutes.
+Add the garlic salt, curry powder, chili powder, and cayenne pepper, and allow to cook, stirring frequently, until peppers and onion are soft, about 5 to 7 minutes.
 Make sure to not overcook the bell peppers; they should be tender but not too soft.

 Warm the flour tortillas in the microwave for just a few seconds or in the oven.
 We like to use a toaster oven for this so as not to turn on the big oven just to warm up tortillas.

 Divide the peppers between the four warmed flour tortillas.
 Add a bit of salsa and non-dairy sour cream to each, if using, and serve immediately.